petecarapetyan/datafundamentals/docs/index.md

 The _**good news for your tech & content staff?**_ Yes, new standards take a few minutes to learn.
 But they make things simpler, rather than more complex.
 The resulting code is cheaper to maintain.

+## Oh, but we do _apps!_

+Your team isn't a WordPress, team?
+It does apps?
+React, or Vue or Angular, even native apps?
+And back ends, too?

+Hold back on the snark just for a few seconds there, buckaroo.
+A junior dev with some carefully curated PWA stacks and a Firebase or Amplify back end might give your team a run for its money, at least on the customer metrics.

+React was pretty darn impressive stuff in 2016.
+Sadly for some of us, it's not 2016 any more.

+For example, what happens in 2022, when so many huge corporations get serious about maturing [their Web Component libraries](https://open-wc.org/guides/community/component-libraries/)?

 ## Try out a PoC

 With a [bill small enough to hand in on your corporate expense account](/packages/commercial/), you can Proof of Concept the latest tech, maybe even with some existing content!
 Check out [some of our PoC packages.](/packages/) You may be surprised how simple a PoC can be.